Los Angeles Destruction of Evidence Defense Lawyers

 - Evidence that is no longer needed for the investigation or prosecution of a criminal case,

+To convict someone of destroying evidence in California, prosecutors must prove two elements.
 First, they must show that the defendant knew (or should have known) that they were supposed to preserve the evidence.
 This means that if you're accused of destroying evidence related to a crime, you're not guilty if you didn't know you were supposed to keep it.
+Second, they must prove that the defendant intentionally destroyed or concealed physical evidence or altered it with the intent to prevent or hinder the discovery or use of the physical evidence in an official proceeding.

 The relevant evidence must be the subject of a court case, such as: